compoundingeffects/bigpictureschool/biology.md

 - Can be copied and passed down when living things reproduce
 - Can change over time, which leads to evolution

-5. **What is Evolution**?
+5. **What is evolution**?
 Evolution is how groups of living things change over time.
 This happens because:
     - Individuals in a group are slightly different from each other.
     - Some individuals are better suited to their environment and are more likely to survive and have offspring.
     - Random changes in DNA can create new traits.